Summer Programs FAQ

 - How should I dress for studio, final presentations, and site visits?

-It is recommended that all students bring a laptop with a functional built-in or add-on camera (the camera is recommended in case remote presentation or participation becomes necessary).
-Upon completion of enrollment, software will be made available to students for download.
+It is recommended that students of the academic CED Summer programs bring a laptop with a functional built-in or add-on camera (the camera is recommended in case remote presentation or participation becomes necessary).
+Upon completion of enrollment, certain software becomes available to students.
 Students will also have access to computers, printers, and any required graphic or technical software in the CED computing labs.

 Additionally, some instructors recommend bringing a mouse, as it may help to work with details in the design programs (particularly on a Windows laptop).